alexwichma/MetaTransformer_data/README.md

 ## 1. Folder structure

-figure_scripts containd the scripts for the figure generation for our paper with the underlying data.
+figure_scripts: containd the scripts for the figure generation for our paper with the underlying data.

-results lists the unfiltered results of our MetaTransformer model as well as the results of DeepMicrobes on the datasets.
+results: lists the unfiltered results of our MetaTransformer model as well as the results of DeepMicrobes on the datasets.

+results_all_tools: lists the prediction recall and l2 score for all genus and species prediction